D1ang/Soccersystems/README.md

 ## Features
 This system is an e-commerce-based website with a simplistic but easy to understand build-up.
-Providing the user with 2 call-to-action buttons and a "read more" button, a choice can be made in seconds.
+Providing the user with a call-to-action, a choice can be made in seconds.
 The navbar is sticky but reacts on the users scrolling behaviour.
 While scrolling down the bar disappears to keep a clean screen estate, but when scrolling up, the bar will re-appear.
-The frequently used services are created by the most clicked products for the cart in the backend.
-The 3 services with the most clicks will be sorted on popularity and shown here.
-The services page will show all the available services that can be ordered.
+The products page will show all the available products that can be ordered.
-To order a service the user needs to be logged in.
+To order a product the user needs to be logged in.
 To provide the user with some extra feedback a handy message bar will drop down from the navbar.
 This bar will scroll up again after a few seconds.
 When an user will create an account or login, a dashboard will be available for a nice table-based overview of the placed services.
-An admin account is available for employees to, update service request and download the by customer uploaded artwork.
+An admin account is available for supervisors to, update service request and download the by customer uploaded artwork.
 Users can add or delete services to their cart which will be saved in the backend right away.
 As a user logs out the cart will be remembered in the system to be finished later.
-When the customer checkout, a secured payment can be made with credit card and artwork can be uploaded, to be downloaded by the employees.

-### Features Left to Implement
-In later releases I would like to add models for a comments/grade system, so customers can add comments or grade the provided services.
-Visitors would be able to read those.
-I would also like to add a function for admin to remove a customer.
-As of European law this should be possible.
-This can be done through the standard django admin, but it would be nicer and easier if this function is available through the custom-made dashboard.

 ## Testing
 This system was tested across multiple screen sizes on Chrome, Safari, and Internet Explorer.